Fatima Robinson: Career

 Robinson's choreography credits for film include Save the Last Dance (starring Julia Stiles and Sean Patrick Thomas), Dreamgirls (starring Beyoncé Knowles and Jennifer Hudson), and The Cheetah Girls: One World.
 In addition, Robinson choreographed the Black Eyed Peas' halftime show for Super Bowl XLV in 2011, and the December 2015 presentation of The Wiz Live!.

 From 2014 to 2016, she served as segment producer and choreographer for the hit series The Voice.

+In 2023, Robinson choreographed the movie musical The Color Purple and served as director of choreography for Beyoncé's Renaissance World Tour.